 The ensemble accentus and Insula orchestra, conducted by their founder, conducter and music director Laurence Equilbey, perform a program based on the themes of power, victory and peace.

-In 2012, Laurence Equilbey founded with the Conseil général des Hauts-de-Seine the Insula orchestra, an ensemble of musicians with period instruments which repertoire ranges from classicism to romanticism.
+In 2012, Laurence Equilbey founded the extraordinary Insula orchestra, an ensemble of musicians performing on period instruments whose repertoire ranges from the Classical to the Romantic.

-Laurence Equilbey is the founder and music director of accentus, a professional chamber choir very active in the a cappella repertoire as well as in contemporary creation, oratorio and opera.
+The widely lauded Equilbey is also the founder and music director of accentus, a professional chamber choir very active in the a cappella repertoire as well as in contemporary creation, oratorio and opera.
 Since 2009, she is, with this ensemble, an associated artist at the Orchestre de chambre de Paris.
-They both regularly collaborate with prestigious conductors and orchestras and participate to numerous creations of operas.
+They both regularly collaborate with prestigious conductors and orchestras and participate in exceptional opera premieres.

 Both ensembles, under Laurence Equilbey’s baton, released a record in September 2014 on Mozart’s Requiem with the label naïve.

 erda | accentus receives aid from the Direction Régionale des Affaires Culturelles d’Île-de-France of the French Ministry of Culture and Communication, is subsidised by the City of Paris and the Île-de-France Region, and also receives support from SACEM. accentus is in residence at the Opéra de Rouen Haute-Normandie.
 Concerts and cultural activities in the Department receive the support of Conseil Général des Hauts-de-Seine.
 The cercle des mécènes d’accentus specifically supports the ensemble’s artistic development.

 Insula orchestra receives support from Hauts-de-Seine General Council and is in residence at Carré Belle-Feuille at Boulogne-Billancourt.
 Mécénat Musical Société Général is the principal patron of Insula orchestra.